Al-Masjid al-Haram: The Grand Mosque of Mecca

 Frequently Asked Questions

-- Al-Masjid al-Haram (the Grand Mosque) is the largest mosque in the world and the holiest site in Islam.
+Al-Masjid al-Haram (the Grand Mosque) is the largest mosque in the world and the holiest site in Islam.
 Located in Mecca, it surrounds the Kaaba — the cubic structure towards which Muslims around the world direct their daily prayers.
-The mosque can accommodate up to four million worshippers simultaneously during Hajj.
+The mosque can accommodate up to 2.5 million worshippers simultaneously.
 Access is restricted to Muslims only.

-- The Kaaba is a cube-shaped stone building at the centre of Al-Masjid al-Haram.
+The Kaaba is a cube-shaped stone building at the centre of Al-Masjid al-Haram, approximately 15 metres high.
 It is Islam's most sacred object — the qibla (direction of prayer) for Muslims worldwide.
 The Kaaba is draped in the Kiswah, a black cloth embroidered with Quranic verses in gold thread, renewed annually.
 Islamic tradition holds that the Kaaba was originally built by the Prophet Ibrahim (Abraham) and his son Ismail.

-- The mosque complex covers approximately 356,800 square metres and can accommodate 1.85 million worshippers at one time outside of Hajj and Umrah seasons.
-During Hajj, the capacity increases to approximately 4 million with the surrounding plazas included.
-The mosque has been expanded multiple times, most recently in massive projects in the 1980s through 2020s.
+The mosque complex covers approximately 356,800 square metres and can accommodate 2.5 million worshippers simultaneously.
+During Hajj, the capacity increases further with surrounding plazas.
+The mosque has been expanded multiple times, most recently in massive projects through the 2010s and 2020s.